 – Your domain name.
 You may already have one, but if not, this is a requirement for your hosted WordPress site.
 You can shop around for the best price if you’d like, but some people choose to register where they plan to host so everything is in one spot.
 Expect to pay $10-20 a year for this.
 You can also choose add ons like domain privacy which will prevent your name and address from showing if someone looks up your registration.

 – Theme setup.
 This is where I come in!
 How much clients spend with me on their setup often correlates to how much they spend on their theme.
 If you buy a theme that has many page layouts that you already love (which may cost more) you may not need as much customization work.
 If you buy a very bare bones theme, you may need a lot of work done to get your layouts made into pages.
 So this is something to keep in mind when you choose your theme, as well.
 If you want a custom site to fit your exact vision, you may not want to pay a lot for a child design with many layouts you won’t use, for example.
 Or if you want to keep your outsourcing costs low and predictable, you may prefer to spend more if you can find a child theme that has 95% of what you’re looking for in your site.
 Some clients choose to DIY as much as they can, and then have me finish what they need help with, while others don’t even want to think about their site and want to outsource everything.
-When we start your project we start with a Skype call to go over exactly where you fall on these issues, and get you an estimate!
+My most populate Setup package, where you have a child theme you love and just want content plugged in, is $700.
+When we start your project we start with a call to go over exactly where you fall on these issues, and get you an estimate!